 The low air-pressure behind your shot allows you to maintain higher accuracy at farther ranges and prevents serious injury at close range.

 The Empire Paintball Sniper is a straightforward, pump-action marker that speaks more on the field than it does on any article.
 Whether you are a newer player or have been playing all your life, this gun will serve you well.

-Like all other paintball shotgun markers, the Valcan Gotcha, tactical variant of their shotgun is spring loaded rather than powered by CO2 or compressed air.
+Like all other paintball shotgun markers, the Valken Gotcha Paintball Marker, tactical variant of their shotgun is spring loaded rather than powered by CO2 or compressed air.